 Command PURGE

 Command Syntax PURGE <cr></cr>

 Arguments None

 Description Commands the DSM4000 to initiate a purge sequence.
 This command may be initiated by entering the command from the local system computer or a host computer.
 The DSM4000 must be in the READY mode.
 The purge sequence is: 1.
 The digital output are set according to the DOUTPGSEQ variable.
 2. The output remain set for a delay time set by the DLYPGSEQ variable.
 3. When DLYPGSEQ times out, the digital output are set according to the DOUTPG variable.
 4. The digital output will remain set until the DLYPG variable is met or until a STOP command is issued.
 5. When DLYPG times out or when a STOP command is received the digital output are set according to the DOUTPGSEQ variable.
 6. The output remain set for a delay time set by the DLYPGSEQ variable.
-7. When DLYPGSEQ times out, the DSM4000 returns to the READY mode.
+7. When DLYPG seq times out, the DSM4000 returns to the READY mode.
 When a purge is initiated by a digital input, the DSM4000 may be in the READY mode or in the SCAN mode.
-The purge sequence is the same as above unless the DSM4000 is in the SCAN mode.
 If the DSM4000 is in the SCAN mode, the scanning will be suspended until the

-purge sequence is completed.
+Deturne purge sequence is completed.
 At that time scanning will be resumed.

 Returns <nl> nl - end of line</nl>

 Example To initiate a PURGE sequence, type: PURGE <cr></cr>